Wandrille Lefèvre

-Wandrille Lefèvre (born December 17, 1989) is a Canadian soccer player who plays as a centre back for FC Laval.
+Wandrille Lefèvre (born December 17, 1989) is a soccer player who plays as a centre back for AS Blainville in Ligue1 Quebec.
+Born in France, he played for the Canada national team.

 Career

 Amateur

 Lefèvre played with the youth teams of OC Perpignan, a satellite club of Montpellier HSC.
 In 2003, he moved to Montreal with his family where he played soccer with the Montreal-Concordia club.
 He attended College Stanislas for secondary.

 Lefèvre played four seasons for the Université de Montréal Carabins.
 He was named CIS Second Team All Star and RSEQ First Team All Star in 2008 and to the 2009 RSEQ Second Team All Star.

 Professional

-In 2011, he began playing in the Canadian Soccer League with the Montreal Impact Academy.
+In 2011, he began playing with the Montreal Impact Academy in the Canadian Soccer League.
+Lefèvre would help Montreal secure a playoff berth in the league's first division.
+He would contribute a goal in the opening round of the playoffs against Capital City.
+However, the academy side would be eliminated from the tournament in the second match against the Ottawa-based club.

+He had another run with Montreal's academy in the 2012 season.
+The Impact would secure another playoff berth by finishing second in the division.
+In the first round of the postseason, Montreal would defeat Toronto FC's academy to advance to the next round.
+Lefèvre would record a goal in the semifinal match against the York Region Shooters that secured Montreal a berth in the championship finals.
+He would participate in the championship final match against Toronto Croatia where Montreal was defeated.
 He was a finalist for the 2012 CSL MVP award.

-Lefèvre made his debut for Montreal Impact (NASL) in the North American Soccer League on June 26, 2011 against FC Edmonton.
+Lefèvre made his debut for the senior Montreal Impact (NASL) in the North American Soccer League on June 26, 2011, against FC Edmonton.
 In 2012, he trained regularly with the first team, playing eight MLS Reserve League games.

 On February 26, 2013, Lefèvre signed a Homegrown Player contract with the Montreal Impact.
-On April 27, 2013 he made his debut for the Montreal Impact against the Chicago Fire as a sub in the 54' minute coming on for Alessandro Nesta.
+On April 27, 2013, he made his debut for the Montreal Impact against the Chicago Fire as a sub in the 54' minute coming on for Alessandro Nesta.

-On August 15, 2017 Lefèvre was loaned to the Ottawa Fury.
+On August 15, 2017, Lefèvre was loaned to the Ottawa Fury.

 Lefèvre was waived by Montreal on January 18, 2018.

 After a year away from the pitch, Lefévre joined Canadian club AS Blainville in the winter 2019.
 He made fifteen appearances for Blainville that season, scoring one goal.

 In 2022, he joined FC Laval, helping them win the PLSQ title.